-From the waiting area to the surgical suite, Tracie Sansavera, AIA is enhancing treatment experiences for patients, families and healthcare staff alike.
+From the waiting area to the surgical suite, Tracie Sansavera, AIA is enhancing treatment experiences for patients, families and healthcare staff alike with a patient-centered design approach.

 As a Project Manager in our growing Charlotte office, she oversees healthcare projects involving equipment replacements, bed tower expansions, operating room upfits and more.
 Her strategy is centered around putting people first, where her clients become her partners.
 By doing so, she becomes an embedded part of their organizational framework, balancing patient needs with institutional goals to set the stage for long-term growth and success.